Bill Evans: Trio with Scott LaFaro and Paul Motian

 In May 1960, the trio performed at one of the Jazz Profiles concerts, a series organized by Charles Schwartz.
 Around this time, Evans hired Monte Kay as his manager.
-During one of his concerts at the Jazz Gallery, Evans contracted hepatitis, and went to his parents' house in Florida to recuperate.
-During this time period, Evans also participated in the recordings The Great Kai & J. J. and The Incredible Kai Winding Trombones for Impulse!
+During one of his concerts at the Jazz Gallery, Evans contracted hepatitis and went to his parents' house in Florida to recuperate.
+During this period, he also participated in the recordings The Great Kai & J. J. and The Incredible Kai Winding Trombones for Impulse!
 Records.
 In May and August 1960, Evans appeared on George Russell's album Jazz in the Space Age.
 In late 1960, he performed on Jazz Abstractions, an album recorded under the leadership of Gunther Schuller and John Lewis.

-Evans' trio with Motian and LaFaro recorded Explorations in February 1961, the group's second and final studio album.
-According to Orrin Keepnews, the atmosphere during the recording sessions was tense, Evans and LaFaro having had an argument over extra-musical matters.
-Additionally, Evans was suffereing at the session from headaches, and LaFaro was playing with a loaned bass.
-The disc features the Evans' first trio version of "Nardis", the Miles Davis piece Evans had recorded with Cannonball Adderley for Adderley's Portrait of Cannonball album in 1958.
+In February 1961, Evans's trio with Motian and LaFaro recorded Explorations, the group's second and final studio album.
+According to Keepnews, the recording sessions' atmosphere was tense, Evans and LaFaro having argued over extra-musical matters.
+Evans was also having headaches, and LaFaro was playing with a loaned bass.
+The disc features Evans's first trio version of "Nardis", the Miles Davis piece Evans had recorded with Cannonball Adderley for Portrait of Cannonball in 1958.
 Apart from "Nardis" and "Elsa", the album consisted of jazz standards.
 After the recording sessions, Evans was initially unwilling to release the album, believing the trio had played badly.
-However, upon hearing the recording, he changed his mind, and later thought of it in very positive terms.
-In February 1961, shortly after the Explorations sessions, he appeared as a sideman in Oliver Nelson's The Blues and the Abstract Truth.
+But upon hearing the recording, he changed his mind, and later thought of it very favorably.
+Just after the Explorations sessions, he appeared as a sideman in Oliver Nelson's The Blues and the Abstract Truth.

-In late June 1961, Riverside recorded Evans' trio live at the Village Vanguard, which resulted in the albums Sunday at the Village Vanguard, and Waltz for Debby.
+In late June 1961, Riverside recorded Evans's trio live at the Village Vanguard, resulting in the albums Sunday at the Village Vanguard and Waltz for Debby.
 (Further recordings from this performance were issued in 1984 as More From The Vanguard.)
-Evans later showed special satisfaction with these recordings, seeing them as the culmination of the musical interplay of his trio.
+Evans later showed special satisfaction with these recordings, seeing them as the culmination of his trio's musical interplay.